Sourdough Brandon Logo

 Why Use a Sourdough Levain and What Are the Benefits?

-There are many benefits to making a sourdough levain, which is why I make one for all of my bread recipes.
-I list many of these benefits below and why sourdough recipe writers and bakers like to make levains.
+There are many benefits to making a sourdough levain, which is why I make one for all of my sourdough bread recipes.
+I list many of these benefits below and why many sourdough recipe writers and bakers like to make levains.

 1. Helps Maintain a Regular Sourdough Starter Routine